sveawebpay/php-checkout/README.md

 echo "<pre>" . print_r($response, true) . "</pre>";
 ```

-Running the code above will return an array with [8.11 CampaignCodeInfo](#811-campaigncodeinfo)
+Executing the code above will return an array with [8.11 CampaignCodeInfo](#811-campaigncodeinfo)

 Example response when decoded:
 ```php